xNickyDev/Ocavy/commands/fun/+playstore.md

 ---
-description: Returns information about the specified app in the Playstore
+description: Returns information about the specified Playstore app
 ---

 # +playstore